Leveraging Internet Principles to Build a Quantum Network

 The Link layer abstracts away the physical platform and control hardware of a quantum link.
-It realizes an interface to request and (eventually) obtain Bell pairs shared among the two nodes at the edges of a quantum link.
+It provides an interface to request and (eventually) obtain Bell pairs shared among the two nodes on either side of a quantum link.

-The functionality of the Link layer is realized by LLEG and link controllers: respectively a southbound and a northbound component with respect to the interactions with the neighboring layers (Physical and Network).
+The functionality of the Link layer is realized by the LLEG process and link controllers: respectively a southbound and a northbound component with respect to the interactions between Link and neighboring layers (Physical and Network).